 Also, we are focusing on Organic farming, 100% organic is impossible until and unless we have natural manures availability in abundance.
 But at present, we are in lack of natural manures.
-To fill this gap the department is looking forward for the various compost techniques which are carried out at small scale.
+To fill this gap the department is looking forward to the various compost techniques which are carried out at a small scale.
 To make it successful we need a bigger plan.

-The department also conducts farmer study camp in various villages to educate them about various benefits, schemes, plans and choice for them.
+The department also conducts a farmer study camp in various villages to educate them about various benefits, schemes, plans and choice for them.
 We also aware them about various cultivation options, scopes, and techniques.

 •Awareness among people is very important